MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-prices-and-discounts.md

 In addition to (or instead of) a discount percentage, you can link a service charge amount to a specific invoice amount.

 > [!TIP]
 > Before you start entering this information, it is a good idea to prepare your discount structure beforehand, so it's easier to see which customers to link to the same invoice discount page.
-For more information about discounts in sales, see [Set up discounts for your customers](/learn/modules/customer-discounts-dynamics-365-business-central/index) at Microsoft Learn.
+For more information about discounts in sales, see [Set up discounts for your customers](/training/modules/customer-discounts-dynamics-365-business-central/index).

 ### <a name="to-set-up-an-invoice-discount-for-a-customer"></a>To set up an invoice discount for a customer